Modular binary octahedral symmetry for flavor structure of Standard Model: Modular invariance and vector-valued modular forms

 where Yukawa couplings $Y_{I_1...I_n}(\tau)$ are the modular form multiplets of weight $k_Y$ in representation $\rho_Y$, in accordance with modular invariance.
 Hence, they satisfy the following equation:

 with

 In a bottom-up model, the modular weights $-k_I$ and representations $\rho_I$ are freely assigned, uniquely determining all possible Yukawa couplings $Y_{I_1...I_n}(\tau)$ in the model.
 It is important to note that since modular form spaces are typically finite-dimensional, the model contains only a finite number of possible Yukawa couplings.
 As a result, the model exhibits significant predictive power.
-For this reason, we apply modular symmetry to a specific MSSM model to gain insights into fermion masses and flavor mixing.
+For this reason, we apply modular symmetry to a specific minimal supersymmetric standard model (MSSM) to gain insights into fermion masses and flavor mixing.

 Furthermore, it is worth emphasizing that the scalar component of the modulus field $\tau$ corresponds geometrically to the complex structure modulus of a two-dimensional torus $\mathbb{T}^2$, which characterizes the torus shape.
-Consequently, the moduli space spanned by the modulus is known as the upper-half plane $\mathcal{H}=\{\tau\in\mathbb{C}~|~\Im \tau >0\}$, Additionally, due to the modular symmetry, the inequivalent moduli vacua are described by the fundamental domain $\mathcal{F}\equiv \mathcal{H}/\Gamma$:
+Consequently, the moduli space spanned by the modulus is known as the upper-half plane $\mathcal{H}=\{\tau\in\mathbb{C}~|~\text{Im} \tau >0\}$, Additionally, due to the modular symmetry, the inequivalent moduli vacua are described by the fundamental domain $\mathcal{F}\equiv \mathcal{H}/\Gamma$:

-As the key role of the modular invariant theory, the modular form multiplets (also known as the vector-valued modular forms (VVMFs) in modern mathematics) possess an elegant mathematical theory, which we will briefly introduce below.
+As the key role of the modular invariant theory, the modular form multiplets (also known as the VVMFs in modern mathematics) possess an elegant mathematical theory, which we will briefly introduce below.